ajosedev/knowledge/notes/literature notes/Adam Wathan & Steve Schoger - Refactoring UI.md

 Labels should generally be used as a last resort (not for forms or for tabular/definition content).
 Information is usual contextually relevant and obvious, an 'Email' label is usually unnecessary.
 Better solutions are to remove them, use them as part of the copy, or deemphasise them.

-Visual heirarchy != Document heirarchy.
+Visual hierarchy != Document hierarchy.
 H1 in code can be small visually, and sometimes an H1 shouldn't be the focus

-Button heirarchy is important.
+Button hierarchy is important.
 Make primary action obvious and then each successive action less obvious.
 Destructive actions can usually be as simple as looking like a link

 Always start with way more whitespace than you think you need, then remove it.
 This usually results in a nicer, less cramped design.